-How to Involve Your Child in the Game
+How to Involve Your Child in the Game-Time Experience

 For many Americans, the end of summer, back-to-school and changing of seasons means only one thing: football is here!
 Whether NFL, college, high school or youth games, or even Fantasy Football, the love of the sport is real.
 Unfortunately for many autism parents and siblings, enjoying a game in an alma mater’s stadium or under the Friday night lights with their children is a dream they have given up on experiencing.
 Loud whistles, marching bands, cheerleaders, bright lights and crowds are often times overwhelming for those with autism spectrum disorder (ASD), and can be especially scary for those with elopement challenges.